The Wiesner Building photographed from across Ames Street on MIT campus

 The galleries and all programs are free and open to the public.

-Beyond exhibitions and programs, the List Center also maintains MIT’s permanent art collection which includes the Institute’s Public Art Collection, the Student Lending Art Collection, and the Campus Loan Art Collection
+Beyond exhibitions and programs, the List Center also maintains MIT’s permanent art collection which includes the Institute’s Public Art Collection, the Student Lending Collection, and the Campus Lending Collection

 Mission Statement

-The List Visual Arts Center, MIT’s contemporary art museum, collects, commissions, and presents rigorous, provocative, and artist-centric projects that engage MIT and the global art community.
+The List Visual Arts Center, MIT’s contemporary art museum, champions groundbreaking art and artists to inspire people at MIT and around the world.

 History